ouktlab/pyadintool/README.md

 ### --infile [INFILE] ###
 * Set input audio filename if "--in file" is valid
-* Avairable only if "--in file" option is set
+* Available only if "--in file" option is set

 ### --enable_logsave ###
 * Save log to the file

 ### --logfilefmt [LOGFILEFMT] ###
 * Set fileformat for log
-* Avairable only if "--enable_logsave" option is set
+* Available only if "--enable_logsave" option is set

 ### --enable_rawsave ###
 * Save raw input stream to the file

 ### --rawfilefmt [LOGFILEFMT] ###
 * Set fileformat for raw audio data, e.g., "rawfile_%Y%d%m_%R.wav"
-* Avairable only if "--enable_rawsave" option is set
+* Available only if "--enable_rawsave" option is set

 ### --rotate_min [ROTATE_MIN] ###
 * Set duration time in minutes for saving raw audio files, e.g., 30
-* Avairable only if "--enable_rawsave" option is set
+* Available only if "--enable_rawsave" option is set

 ### --enable_timestamp ###
 * Save timestamp of audio segments to the file

 ### --timestampfile [TIMESTAMPFILE] ###
 * Set filename for saving timestamps
-* Avairable only if "--enable_timestamp" option is set
+* Available only if "--enable_timestamp" option is set

 ### --enable_plot ###
 * Plot waveform and speech activity on GUI